LILETTA® RESOURCES FOR YOU:

 Perforation (total or partial, including penetration/embedment of LILETTA in the uterine wall or cervix) may occur, most often during insertion, although the perforation may not be detected until sometime later.
 Perforation may also occur at any time during use.
 Perforation may reduce contraceptive efficacy.
 If perforation is suspected, locate and remove LILETTA as soon as possible.
 Surgery may be required.
 Delayed detection or removal of LILETTA in case of perforation may result in migration outside the uterine cavity, adhesions, peritonitis, intestinal perforations, intestinal obstruction, abscesses, and erosion of adjacent viscera.
 The risk of perforation is increased if inserted in women who have fixed retroverted uteri, are postpartum, or are lactating.
 Delay LILETTA insertion a minimum of 4 weeks or until uterine involution is complete following a delivery or a second-trimester abortion.

-In the LILETTA clinical trial, the most common adverse reactions (≥5% users) were vulvovaginal mycotic infections (20.2%), vaginal bacterial infections (19.2%), acne (15.5%), nausea or vomiting (10.5%), headache (10.1%), breast tenderness or pain (10.1%), abdominal discomfort or pain (10.0%), dyspareunia (9.6%), anxiety (9.6%), depression (9.1%), pelvic discomfort or pain (8.7%), dysmenorrhea (7.3%), mood changes (6.5%), back pain (6.5%), increased weight (6.1%), and vaginal discharge (5.8%).
+In the LILETTA contraception study, the most common adverse reactions (≥5% users) were vulvovaginal mycotic infections (20.2%), vaginal bacterial infections (19.2%), acne (15.5%), nausea or vomiting (10.5%), headache (10.1%), breast tenderness or pain (10.1%), abdominal discomfort or pain (10.0%), dyspareunia (9.6%), anxiety (9.6%), depression (9.1%), pelvic discomfort or pain (8.7%), dysmenorrhea (7.3%), mood changes (6.5%), back pain (6.5%), increased weight (6.1%), and vaginal discharge (5.8%).
+In the LILETTA HMB study, the adverse reaction profile was consistent with the adverse reaction profile in the contraception study.

 Teach patients to recognize and immediately report signs or symptoms of the aforementioned conditions.
 Consider evaluating patients 4 to 6 weeks after LILETTA insertion and during routine care, or more often if clinically indicated.
 Check threads during each evaluation.